paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace_ReferenceTracing.rst

 Just counting allocations and de-allocations is not very useful.
 :py:class:`pymemtrace.cPyMemTrace.ReferenceTracing` logs each allocation and de-allocation with the object type and location of the action.
+See :ref:`examples-cpymemtrace-reference-tracing` for how this is used and the results of tracing.

-This has a number of pitfalls.
+This, however, has a number of pitfalls.

 Guarding Against a Stack Overflow
 ---------------------------------

 If the Reference Tracing callback function interacts with the CPython runtime then that is free to create or destroy arbitrary objects.
-This leads to recursive behaviour which can lead to a stack overflow.
+Each of these actions will call the callback function and this behaves recursively which will lead to a stack overflow.

-The solution is that the callback function should immediately suspend Reference Tracing before interacting with the CPython API.
+The solution is that the callback function should immediately suspend Reference Tracing before interacting with the CPython API then restore the Reference Tracing when done.
 For example:

 .. code-block:: c